Preserving natural ressources: Circular economy in the automotive industry

 1M

-parts remanufactured every year.
+parts remanufactured by Valeo every year.

 • A growing portfolio of electronic products (REMAN 2.0): from high-voltage electric motors, inverters, electric compressors and front cameras, to displays and headlamps, Valeo is extending its remanufacturing activities to a range of core products in the field of electrification and the development of connected and autonomous vehicles.
 With the launch of remanufactured front cameras in 2023, Valeo is walking the talk.